feature-engine/feature_engine/docs/about/roadmap.rst

 Wanted functionality
 --------------------

-We are interested in adding a module that creates date and time related features from datetime variables.
-This module would include transformers to extract all possible date and time related features, like hr, min, sec, day, year, is_weekend, etc. And it would also include transformers to capture elapsed time between 2 or more variables.

 We would also like to add a module that returns straightforward features from simple text variables, to capture text complexity, like for example counting the number of words, unique words, lexical complexity, number of paragraphs and sentences.
 We would